 Almost all our blind styles can be transformed into smart blinds, which means that the blind has an electric motor that can raise or lower the blind.
-This motor can be controlled via an app on your smartphone, which means that you can control your blinds from anywhere!
+This motor can be controlled via an app on your smartphone, which means that you can control your blinds from anywhere.

 This gives you the ability to lower your blinds as soon as it starts getting dark – regardless of whether you’re actually at home.
 So you don’t have to worry that your house is getting colder while you’re still out at work.

-The best winter blinds
+The best insulating blinds for winter

 When you’re insulating your home, your choice of window covering can make a big difference.
 But having any kind of window shade will certainly help!